 Like the academic college, the Burnett Honors College requires that students submit an Intent to Graduate form at the beginning of the semester in which the student plans to graduate from the University of Central Florida.
 Every student who completes the Honors in the Major completion requirements earns Honors in the Major distinction on his or her diploma and transcript.

-During the student’s graduating semester, the student and his or her Thesis Chair will receive an invitation to The Burnett Honors College Graduation banquet.
+During the student’s graduating semester, the student and their Thesis Chair will receive an invitation to The Burnett Honors College Graduation banquet.
 Banquet is traditionally held the week of commencement.
 Students who have met the Honors in the Major completion requirements will receive an Honors Medallion.
 The medallion is then worn with his or her academic regalia at commencement

 Section II: Thesis Chair (and Committee) Eligibility